Kafka Endpoint

 ConsumerGroupId

-Required for consume mode so Kafka can track offsets for the LoadStrike consumer group.
+Required for consume mode so Kafka can manage offsets for the LoadStrike consumer group.
+It is not required for produce mode.

 { "trackingId": "trk-1", "status": "completed" }